What you can do in Warsaw for EUR 6

 Museum of Dollhouses

-Travel back to when your grandmother was a young girl and admire over 100 restored exhibits at the Doll House Museum.
+Travel back to when your grandmother was a young girl and admire over 100 restored exhibits at the Museum of Dollhouses, Games and Toys.
 In addition to houses, you will also see a municipal school, a Victorian house, a puppet reconstruction of the Holy Mass and the oldest of the exhibits, a 200-year-old Gothic altar.

 University of Warsaw Botanical Garden